pollastri-pierre/ledger-vault-front/vault_env.md

 ## Using the front without devices:

 Thanks to the device soft API, you can use the vault without any hardware devices.
 Run the deviceapi as explained above.
-Every time you need to switch device, just call the route POST /switch-device
+Every time you need to switch device, just call the route `POST /switch-device` with a `device_number` value.

 ## Tips on the front:

-- all the APDU calls are made in VaultDeviceApp ( VaultDeviceHTTP for software ).
+- all the APDU calls are made in **VaultDeviceAPP** ( VaultDeviceHTTP for software ).
     - the transport layer responds with the status at the end of a response ( 9000 for a success ), so you need to get rid of it before sending it to HSM ( otherwise you could get bytes_overflow issue on the HSM driver)
 - restlay is used to handle the data flow ( except on onboarding/login )
+- material-ui is used for UI components
+- i18next for the translation.
+The yml files are locates in `locales` folder.

+### before pushing
+- `npm run lint`
+- `npm run flow`
+- `npm run test`

 ### u2f_register
 `u2f_register` method on device is a bit tricky.
 We are limited by u2f transport.
-The response cannot be too long, and the response expected by the HSM is too long for it, because it must contain a certificate.
+The payload and the response cannot be too long, and the response expected by the HSM is quite long, because it must contain a certificate.
 Firstly, we split the data to send to the device in small chunks.
 But we have to do a little trick on the response also.
 - make an APDU to get the device certificate
 - make the u2f_register
 - insert inside the u2f_register response the certificate